IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 |Incorporate Authorization Token \[ITI-72\] |Add an access token to a transaction.
 |Get Authorization Token \[ITI-71\]         |A transaction that is used to request and obtain an access token for use in Authorized transactions.
 |Introspect Token \[ITI-102\]               |A transaction that is used to obtain the state and claims associated with an access token.
+|Get Authorization Server Metadata \[ITI-103\]               |A transaction that is used to obtain metadata about a Authorization Server such as endpoint locations and signing key material

 # Volume 1 -- Profiles